sedostheatre/sedos.co.uk/input/events/simprov.md

 Our open-to-all session!
 Join us every Friday night for an evening of games, learning and a whole heap of fun.

-Perfect for the complete beginner as well as the hardened improv veteran, sessions will explore the fundamental principles of improv such as making bold choices, character development and finding your ‘game’.
+Perfect for the complete beginner as well as the hardened improv veteran, sessions with our London improvisation group will explore the fundamental principles of improv such as making bold choices, character development and finding your ‘game’.

 Improv is a great way to build confidence and develop performance skills in a very fun and safe environment.